pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 Click [here](https://www.youtube.com/watch?v=t0DgAMgN8VY&list=WL&index=3) should you be interested in a detailed video tutorial (courtesy of [Edgecate](https://www.youtube.com/@edgecate)).

-Assuming Python has already been installed, we will need to install the relevant package dependencies required for our script to run.
+Assuming Python is installed, we will need to install the relevant package dependencies required for our script to run.
 It is recommended that you create a virtual environment for easier dependency management.

-To create a virtual environment, open a PowerShell terminal and navigate to the environment you wish to setup your scripts via the ```cd``` command.
+To create a virtual environment, open a PowerShell terminal and navigate to the directory you wish to setup your scripts via the ```cd``` command.
 Example:

 ```powershell
 cd C:\Users\roypa\Scripts